Git Integration

 wp rudel cleanup --merged --dry-runWhat gets git-tracked

 Only themes and plugins are eligible for git worktrees.
-The decision is per-directory: if wp-content/themes/my-theme/.git exists, that theme gets a worktree.
-If wp-content/themes/other-theme/.git doesn't exist, that theme is file-copied.
+The decision is per-directory: if a copied theme or plugin contains a .git directory, Rudel can track it as git-backed code inside the environment-local wp-content.
+Directories without git are copied normally.
 Uploads are always file-copied.

-The database side of the sandbox (posts, options, settings) is not part of git.
-That's the disposable part.
-The code changes in themes and plugins are the part that should be preserved, and git handles that naturally.
+The site data side of the sandbox is not part of git.
+That is the disposable part.
+The code changes in themes and plugins are the part that should be preserved, and git already handles that naturally.

 Without git